inezabonte/ineza.codes/README.md

 # Hey I'm Bonte 👋🏽

-I am a Frontend Developer from Kigali 🇷🇼.
+I am a Fullstack Developer from Kigali 🇷🇼.
 I am passionate about learning and sharing my knowledge with as many people as I can.

 ## ⚙️ Technologies